martinwinther/it-learning-hub/README.md

 ## Contributing to My Learning

 While this is a personal learning repository, I welcome:

 - Suggestions for topics to explore
 - Corrections if you spot errors
 - Resources or links to quality learning materials

 ---

+## Goal

-*Goal: Build a comprehensive IT knowledge foundation*
+Build a comprehensive IT knowledge foundation